Guelaguetza: In the U.S.

-One of the earliest Guelaguetzas in the US was held in Los Angeles, California, a center of Latino culture.
+One of the earliest Guelaguetzas in the US was held in Los Angeles, California, where there has been a large influx of Oaxacan immigration.
 The Organización Regional de Oaxaca (ORO) sponsored it and helped organize it.
 As with the Populist Guelaguetza, entry to the Guelaguetza is free.
 In 2012, the site of the Guelaguetza was moved from an area dominated by Zapotec people to one on the Eastside, in order to reach a wider audience.
 This Guelaguetza is also supported by different companies as well.
 It has the support of the restaurant Guelaguetza.
 Many different smaller companies that attend to get public recognition.